Is it Safe to Drink From a Reusable Water Bottle Left in a Car?

 By

-James is an environmentalist, sustainability expert and senior editor at TheRoundup, specializing in testing non-toxic, organic and eco-friendly products.
+James is an environmentalist, sustainability expert and senior editor at TheRoundup, specializing in testing non-toxic, organic, and eco-friendly products.
+He has personally tested and reviewed over 300 eco-friendly home products since 2018.
 James, his wife and two daughters believe in chemical-free and zero-waste living.
-They aim to leave the planet in a better state than we found it, for future generations to enjoy.
+They aim to leave the planet in a better state than they found it, for future generations to enjoy.

 James Miller

-Have you ever drunk from a reusable water bottle left in a car, only to realize that the water is warm and stale?
+Have you ever drunk from a water bottle left in a car, only to realize that the water is warm and stale?

 A few weeks ago.
 I was out hiking, forgot my water bottle, and found a half-empty one in the glove compartment.

-I drank it (I was very thirsty) but immediately got paranoid and buried myself in research when I got home to find the definitive answer to the question, “can you drink water that has been sitting in a hot car?”.
+I drank it (I was very thirsty), but immediately got paranoid and buried myself in research when I got home to find the definitive answer to the question, “Can you drink water that has been sitting in a hot car?”

-Leaving Disposable Water Bottles in the Car: All You Need to Know
+Leaving Disposable Water Bottles in the Car

 plastic water bottle in car